jsoffer/eilat/README.md

 Usage
 -----

-Set up a proxy, such as squid, polipo, etc. This is required.
-It can be ignored if the lines under **# Proxy** are commented, and then there won't be any kind of content caching.
+(Unless using -noproxy or -fb); Set up a proxy, such as squid, polipo, etc.
+This is required.
+It can be ignored if the lines under **# Proxy** are commented, and then there will be only limited memory content caching.

 Chmod **eilat.py** as executable and run it.
 This starts an empty browser.
 On the bottom is an address bar.
 Write a partial URL, as, for example, **xkcd.com**.
 Press